-This specification describes a modeling interface which provides multiple channels of communication that allow software models describing system behavior to connect to structural models describing implementation of a device under test (DUT).
+This document specifies a modeling interface which provides multiple channels of communication that allow software models detailing system behavior to connect to structural models describing implementation of a device under test (DUT).
 Each communication channel is designed to transport un-timed messages of arbitrary abstraction between its two end points or "ports" of a channel.